Sue Gray report: No 10 apologises for misleading journalists over Partygate

 - Published

-Boris Johnson's spokesman has apologised on behalf of the No 10 press office for its handling of "Partygate".
+Boris Johnson's spokesman has apologised on behalf of the No 10 press office for its handling of Partygate.

 During press briefings, Downing Street spokespeople repeatedly told journalists that all Covid rules had been followed in Downing Street.